Cell-based Assay Market

 -

-In April 2024, BD launched the BD FACSDiscover S8 Cell Sorters, enhancing capabilities for researchers in the global cell-based assay market.
-This innovation aimed to support advancements in cell biology, cancer research, and immunology, facilitating more precise sorting and analysis of cells for various applications.
+In April 2024, BD launched the BD FACSDiscover S8 Cell Sorters, enhancing capabilities for researchers in the cell-based assay market.
+This innovation supports advancements in cell biology, cancer research, and immunology, enabling more precise cell sorting and analysis for diverse applications.

 -

-In October 2023, Danaher Corporation (Beckman Coulter Life Sciences) announced a partnership with 10x Genomics to enhance automation solutions for single-cell assay workflows.
-This collaboration aimed to strengthen capabilities in the global cell-based assay market, improving efficiency and precision in single-cell research applications.
+In October 2023, Danaher Corporation (Beckman Coulter Life Sciences) announced a partnership with 10x Genomics to advance automation solutions for single-cell assay workflows.
+This collaboration strengthens capabilities in the cell-based assay market, improving efficiency and precision in single-cell research applications.

 Cell-based Assay Market Segment Analysis